John Doctor Education Prize

 Challenge

 Create a short instructional video to communicate what we do as scientists to the general public.
-Depending on the topic chosen (see below), video entries may be as short as 30 seconds or as long as 5 minutes.
-Lab or group entries are welcome.
-Videos should be geared towards students and a lay audience.
+Video entries may be as short as 30 seconds or as long as 5 minutes.
+Lab or group entries are encouraged.
+Videos may be geared towards college-level introductory biology, K-12, or non-scientists.
+Be sure to include relevance - your audience needs to know how science applies to overall well-being, quality of life, possible treatment of a medical condition, etc.

 Choose one of the following topics: